Scylla: Translating an Applicative Subset of C to Safe Rust: Related Work

+Li et al.~\cite{li2025translating} study the process of translating C code to Rust from a user perspective.
+They particularly observe that manually translating the code is error-prone, and that it is important to target idiomatic Rust code.
+Our approach aims to follow these guidelines; the readable code outputted can also serve as a basis for further rewritings.

-With the explosion in popularity of LLMs, translating C to Rust with an LLM was inevitable. \cite{pan2024lost} find that while GPT-4 generates code that is more idiomatic than C2Rust, only 61\% of it is correct (i.e., compiles and produces the expected result), compared to 95\% for C2Rust. \citet{hong2025type} investigate how to mitigate errors introduced by LLMs in the translation process.
+With the explosion in popularity of LLMs, translating C to Rust with an LLM was inevitable.
+Pan et al.~\cite{pan2024lost} find that while GPT-4 generates code that is more idiomatic than C2Rust, only 61\% of it is correct (i.e., compiles and produces the expected result), compared to 95\% for C2Rust.
+Hong et al.~\cite{hong2025type} investigate how to mitigate errors introduced by LLMs in the translation process, while Yang et al.~\cite{yang2024vert} attempt to validate LLM-translated code using property-based testing and bounded model checking.
+Nitin et al.~\cite{nitin2025c2saferrust} propose to rely on LLMs to make Rust code generated by C2Rust both safer and more idiomatic.
+Their approach however only reduces the amount of unsafe code by up to 28\%.
 These works tackle another problem area, where possibly-faulty translations might be acceptable.
-We focus instead on critical applications, notably verified ones, and where having confidence in the correctness of the translation, and in the safety of the produced Rust code, is paramount.
+We focus instead on critical applications, where having confidence in the safety of the produced Rust code is paramount.

 Focusing on C++ instead, CRAM~\cite{cram} advocates for an approach similar in spirit to ours: rewrite the source \emph{C++} code to use abstractions that encode Rust's borrow-checking discipline using advanced C++ templates and type-system features; then, once the code has been sufficiently refactored, translate it to Rust.
 Details on CRAM are scarce, as the tool appears to be closed-source, and no publications are available.
 The translation is described as ``provably safe'', which does not conclusively indicate whether the produced code uses unsafe or not.